 All staff in St. Margaret's C.E.
 Junior School have an awareness of safeguarding issues covered in KCSIE and this policy, some of which are listed below.
-The DSL discusses them in staff briefings, supported by specific training e.g. Level 1, Prevent etc. We want to ensure that all staff feel confident to spots worrying signs and to reaffirm that they should discuss and report any worries or concerns to the DSL/DDSL.
-Our staff must be aware that these issues put children in danger.
-All staff know the Designated Safeguarding Lead, who is the expert within our School and is there to support staff, volunteers and Governance body further.
+The DSL discusses them in staff briefings, supported by specific training e.g. Level 1, Prevent etc. We want to ensure that all staff feel confident to spot worrying signs and to reaffirm that they should discuss and report any worries or concerns to the DSL/DDSL.
+Our staff must be aware that these issues put children in danger and that often these issues overlap.
+Please refer to Appendix 2 for additional information and guidance on the topics below.

-- Abuse
+- Abuse (incl Physical/Emotional/Sexual/Neglect) Annex 1

 - Behaviours linked to safeguarding issues

+- Bullying including cyberbullying

+- Child on child abuse (incl sexual violence and sexual harassment/sexting-sharing of nude/seminude images & upskirting)

-- Children and the courts system
+- Children and the court system

-- Children with family members in prison

 - Children missing from education

 - Child missing from home or care

 - Child Criminal Exploitation (CCE)

 - Child sexual exploitation (CSE)

 - County Lines

 - Domestic abuse

 - Drugs

 - Fabricated or induced illness

 - Faith abuse

 - Female genital mutilation (FGM)

 - Forced marriage

 - Gangs and youth violence

 - Gender-based violence/violence against women and girls (VAWG)

 - Homelessness

 - Mental health

-- Missing children and adult's strategy

 - Online safety

-- Peer on peer abuse/child on child abuse

 - Private fostering

 - Preventing radicalisation

 - Prevent Duty and Channel

 - Serious violence

-- Sexual violence and sexual harassment

-- Sexting- Sharing of nude/semi-nude images

 - Trafficking

-- Upskirting